utkuufuk/trello-budget/README.md

 #### Initialize Firebase SDK for Cloud Functions
 1. Run `firebase login` to authenticate the firebase tool.
-2. From [Firebase project console](https://console.firebase.google.com), select *Create a New Project*, and then add Firebase to your existing Google Spreadsheet project.
-3. Set your Firebase project ID in [`.firebaserc:`](.firebaserc)
+2. Make sure that your Firebase project name & ID are correctly configured in [`.firebaserc:`](.firebaserc)
     ``` json
     {
         "projects": {